Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 \subsection{Combinatorial preliminaries}

 The combinatorics that underlie category $\cO$ for a Cherednik algebra are those of higher-level Fock spaces and multipartitions.

 We must introduce a small generalization of the combinatorics that appear in twisted Fock spaces (in the sense of Uglov \cite{Uglov}).
 As we'll see later, this is just rearranging deck chairs, but it quite convenient for us.
 Fix scalars $(r_1,\dots, r_\ell)\in (\C/\Z)^\ell$, and $k\in \C$ with $\ck=\Re(k)$.
 Consider the subset of $\C/\Z$ defined by

-This set is finite if and only if $k\in \Q$.
-We endow this set with a graph structure by connecting $u \to u+k$ for every $u\in U$.
+This set is finite if and only if $k\in \Q$, and connected if and only if all $r_i$ lie in the same coset of the subgroup of the additive group $\Z k$ in $\C/\Z$.
+We endow this set with an oriented graph structure by connecting $u \to u+k$ for every $u\in U$.
 We let $\gu$ be the Lie algebra whose Dynkin diagram is given by $U$ if $k\notin\Z$.
-If $k\in \Z$, then we let $\gu$ is be the product over $U$ of copies of $\mathfrak{\widehat{gl}}_1$, the Heisenberg algebra on infinitely many variables, with the grading element $\partial$ adjoined.
+If $k\in \Z$, then we let $\gu$ be the product over $U$ of copies of $\mathfrak{\widehat{gl}}_1$, the Heisenberg algebra on infinitely many variables, with the grading element $\partial$ adjoined.
 This is a product of either finitely many copies of $\slehat$ if $k=a/e$ with $(a,e)=1$, or of $\mathfrak{sl}_\infty$ if $k$ is irrational.
-Throughout, we'll fix $e$ to be the denominator of $k$ if $k\in \Q$, or $e=0$ is $k\notin \Q$. \begin{remark} For purposes of the internal theory of WF Hecke algebras, we'll only care about the exponentials $\exp(2\pi ir_j)=Q_j$ and $\exp(2\pi i k)=q$.
+Throughout, we'll fix $e$ to be the denominator of $k$ if $k\in \Q$, or $e=0$ if $k\notin \Q$. \begin{remark} For purposes of the internal theory of WF Hecke algebras, we'll only care about the exponentials $\exp(2\pi ir_j)=Q_j$ and $\exp(2\pi i k)=q$.
 Thus, we could just as easily define $U$ to be the subset of $\C^\times$ of the form $\{Q_iq^m\}$ for $m\in \Z$.
 This definition easily translates to other fields, and applies equally well there.
 However, it's only over $\C$ that we can make sense of the connection to Cherednik algebras, so we will focus on this case. \end{remark}